hanish3464/WORD-pytorch/SPEECH_BUBBLE_DETECTION/README.md

-# Webtoon Speech Bubble Detection based on Faster R-CNN and OpenCV
+# Webtoon Cut & Speech Bubble Detection based on Faster R-CNN and OpenCV

 `Note : This is Webtoon Speech Bubble Detector with Faster RCNN and OpenCV.
 It's not the final version code.
 I will the refine and update the code over and over again.`